tltyogg/1mwtt-python/week-3/hackathon/1mwtt-seo.md

 ### SEO Keywords to focus on

-women programmers
+- women programmers
-coding for moms
+- coding for moms
-women in computer science
+- women in computer science
-learn to code
+- learn to code
-websites to learn coding
+- websites to learn coding
-women in tech jobs
+- women in tech jobs
-coding programs for women
+- coding programs for women
-learn python
+- learn python
-learn to code
+- learn to code
-women in tech jobs
+- women in tech jobs
-jobs for women at home
+- jobs for women at home
-engineering jobs for women
+- engineering jobs for women
-women in technology
+- women in technology
-women who code
+- women who code
-women in the tech industry
+- women in the tech industry
-black women in tech
+- black women in tech
-women programmers
+- women programmers
-female tech leaders
+- female tech leaders
-women in tech organizations
+- women in tech organizations
-coding bootcamp
+- coding bootcamp

 ---

-## Building Our Community, both online and off
+## Building Our Community (both online and off)

 ### Reach out to other organizations who work with women and code:

 - DjangoGirls
 - Girls Who Code
 - Melinda Gates, Gates Foundation